sdiehl/llvm-tutorial-standalone/README.md

 llvm-tutorial-standalone
 ------------------------

-A simple LLVM builder DSL in a Haskell DSL.
+A simple LLVM builder DSL.
 Basically the same code as the [Haskell Kaleidoscope tutorial](http://www.stephendiehl.com/llvm/) uses but without going through an AST.
 Multiple people asked for this to be extracted.
 If you want to roll a LLVM compiler backend this might be a good starting point.